failure-driven/blog/content/rails-camp/commit-12-expect-images.md

 needed at times and sometimes bigger ones can also be taken.
 The benefit here is obviously small commits are going to be easier to reason about with new people to the project like Jon.
-Also as fatigue sets in, in the middle of the night at RailsCamp, small commits are going to be less risky.
+Also as fatigue sets in, in the middle of the night at Rails Camp, small commits are going to be less risky.

-**TODO** go on about size of commits?
+### 5 minutes with Jon

 As the commit was small and done we decided to discuss working practices with Jon.

-Jon, what did you think of our way of working? test driving everything, working on master and pairing?
+> **Q:** Jon, what did you think of our way of working? test driving
+> everything, working on master and pairing?

-> "I found the idea of testing entertaining and I was amused by working on
+> **A:** I found the idea of testing entertaining and I was amused by working on
-> master"
+> master.

-> "As for pairing, I felt there was good banter and comaraderie in the group"
+> As for pairing, I felt there was good banter and comaraderie in the group,

-> "I would definitely do it again!"
+> the three of us, you two are a hoot to pair with!
+I would definitely do it

-**TODO** sort this out
+> again!

-  Strongly opposed to working on master
+> As for working on master, what the hell?
+I am strongly opposed to working on

-  Enjoyed the experience

-  This was late on Saturday night
-  Heard about the project through gf and half-way approached us

-  a bank
+> master.
+I must say that all in all I Enjoyed the experience.

+> In fact I heard about the project you guys were doing via my girl friend and
+> I was going to approach you guys to see what it was all about.

+> **Q:** and where do you work? what do you do?

-  a real bank with real money
+> **A:** I work for a bank, like a real bank! a bank with real money!

-  not ont he block chain
+> **Q:** so not some kinf of phoney with only money on the block chain?

-  and not on master - not if I can help it
+> **A:** nothing on the block chanin and not working on Master either, not if I

-  Up Ferocia - and do Bendigo bank online banking
+> can help it!

+> **Q:** and what fine institution is that?

+> **A:** I work for [Up](https://up.com.au/), well for the company
+> [Ferocia](http://www.ferocia.com.au/), we write the software
+> behind the bank Up as well as Bendigo bank's online banking.

 In the end Jon gave us his real feelings about working and commiting directly to the master git branch

 > "No one is working on master - that would be fucking stupid"

+### Lolcommit

+Jon attempted to show us the roller coaster ride that is working on master in his opinion.

 ![commit 12 with Jon Leighton](https://s3-ap-southeast-2.amazonaws.com/failure-driven-blog/railscamp-24-woodfield-hobart/commit_12_jon_leighton_e1dbe3e3ee8.gif)